epfl-ada/ada-2021-project-r-o-c-k/README.md

 The resulting data is stored as a .bz2 file.
 The JSON file has the following keys:
 `['quoteID','quotation','speaker','prob','qid']`

+We checked that Quotebank identified a speaker for 65-66% of its quotes.
+After removing the quotes with non-unique speakers, we retain 46-48% of the original quotes, which totals to approximately 53.7 million quotations.

 #### Speaker data
 `exploring_quotes.ipynb`